nagerz/HomeTracker_BE/README.md

 }
 ```
 ### Project Endpoints
-#### Room Show
+#### Project Show

-An individual room currently saved in the database can be retrieved via a `GET` request to the `/api/v1/rooms/:id` endpoint.
+An individual project currently saved in the database can be retrieved via a `GET` request to the `/api/v1/projects/:id` endpoint.

-If the request is successful, the application will return the requested room object, along with a status code of 200.
+If the request is successful, the application will return the requested project object, along with a status code of 200.

 ``` HTTP
 status: 200